close

 The essence of fugu dishes at Shunpanro exists in usuzukuri (thin slices).
 Cooks carefully examine each fish, and lays it until the moment when its flavor and texture reach the best.
 Then the fish is sliced so thinly that patterns on the Arita ware plate can be seen through it.
 The thin slices are put on the pate with their edges standing, in a motif of chrysanthemum flower.

-Guests can appreciate the taste of fugu to the full in the tiger puffer course, the standard cuisine at Shunpanro, which consists of Taiwata, Shunpanro’s traditional appetizer; Usuzukuri; Chirinabe, a pot dish to enjoy hot fugu together with vegetables in kelp soup; Deep-fried fugu that encloses the flavor of fugu inside the crispy breading; and Zosui cooked with fugu soup.
+Guests can appreciate the taste of fugu to the full in the tiger puffer course, the standard cuisine at Shunpanro, Shunpanro’s traditional; Usuzukuri; Chirinabe, a pot dish to enjoy hot fugu together with vegetables in kelp soup; Deep-fried fugu that encloses the flavor of fugu inside the crispy breading; and Zosui cooked with fugu soup.

 "Fugusashi" refers to sliced fugu.
 This is also called "Tessa", short for "Tepposashi," because Kansai people call fugu "Teppo."
 Fugu meat is fibrous and elastic and is difficult to bite off.
 Therefore, it is typically sliced with a knife so thinly that you can see through the slices.
 Fugu meat to be used for fugusashi is laid for one or two whole days covered with a cloth after killing the fish.